dtudk/pythonsupport-page/docs/index.rst

    .. grid-item-card:: :fas:`person-running` -- Visit us
       :link: #office-hours

+      | We have *exam* open on the 19th of December in 302, otherwise we are closed!

-      Closed until the Spring semester (1st of February).
+      | Closed until the Spring semester (1st of February).

    .. grid-item-card:: :fas:`envelope` -- E-mail us
       :link: mailto:pythonsupport@dtu.dk?subject={{qmailto_subject}}&body={{qmailto_body}}